KRWCLASSIC/YellowToolbox/readme.md

 ## Features

 - Russian Roulette: A fun game where users can test their luck (Kicks the user from server!).
 - GIF Creation: Convert attached images or videos to GIFs.
-(Command and "📷" reaction)
+(Command & "📷" message or reaction)
 - Ban/Unban Users: Admin can ban or unban from using most of the bot's features.
 - Nickname Tracking: Track and enforce nickname changes for specific user.
 - Invite Links: Generate one-time use invite links.
 (Temporary)